jakewalker56/jakewalker56.github.io/_posts/2016-01-31-riddler-politicians-and-general-induction.md

 This is a counterintuitive outcome.
 This tells us that changing your utility function changes the outcome, sometimes for the better according to your old utility function.
 That is to say, sometimes you can't get what you want, but you would get it if only you wanted something else.

 The trick to all this is that it relies on that perfect information assumption stated above.
 Everyone else's actions are causally influenced by your preferences, so you can end up with weird results like this.
 This tells us that if you can FAKE a specific voting preference, you can manipluate everyone else into giving you what you want.
-What we have here is mathematical proof that lying can be beneficial.
+What we have here is mathematical proof that lying totally works.

-Note here that the voting order matters for question 2-4!
+Note here that the voting order matters for question 2-4.
 If we switch up the voting order as below, we get a different result:

 ```ruby
 preferences = []